WPManageNinja/wp-payment-form/readme.txt

 - Optionally collect customer billing, shipping addresses and any other information in the checkout process.
 - Support for 14 languages, 30+ countries and 135+ currencies
 - PCI DSS and Strong Customer Authentication (SCA) support for improved security
-- Accept donation on your WordPress site
+- Accept donation with payforms on your WordPress site
 - View detailed reports of your payments by status, search and export that easily.
 - Option to configure a customized notification email to be sent to the payee after the transaction is complete.
 (Pro)